b-ritter/javascript-notes/README.md

 # javascript-notes
 Just some javascript miscellany.
 Please take a look at the test cases associated with file to glean the point of the example.
+Mostly, the code here deals with concepts related to the language itself, not really how it behaves in the browser.

 ## Requirements
 You need to have [node]('https://nodejs.org/en/') and either [yarn]('https://yarnpkg.com/en/') or [npm]('https://www.npmjs.com/')installed.